 - Are designed to effectively supervise compliance;

-- Establish standards to ensure that persons designated to supervise, approve and document gifts and entertainment expenses are sufficiently qualified, and that periodic monitoring for compliance of the written policies and procedures are conducted by an independent reviewer; and
+- Establish standards to ensure that persons designated to supervise, approve and document gifts and entertainment expenses are sufficiently qualified and that periodic monitoring for compliance of the written policies and procedures is conducted by an independent reviewer; and

 - Require appropriate training and education of all applicable personnel.